 \section{Conclusions}

 This paper presents an approach for trajectory planning based on Deep RL, where actions are sub-trajectories of variable duration and shape.
-The developed approach is referred to as the high level action space (HLAS) approach.
+The developed approach is referred to as the high-level action space approach.
 The HLAS approach appears to promote exploration within the environment as shown through a brief analysis and demonstrated empirically.
 The HLAS approach is shown to significantly improve the Deep RL training process on a long-range trajectory generation problem, and also outperforms NLP on a trajectory planning problem involving obstacle avoidance.

 We first assessed our HLAS approach on a well-studied long-range trajectory generation problem using the shuttle reentry vehicle.
 First, off-line training is performed over a range of initial conditions to produce a state-feedback policy (policy training).
 Second, after training is complete, the policy is rapidly evaluated in response to state inputs to induce a trajectory in a sequential manner (trajectory generation).
 During the trajectory generation phase of Deep RL, the trained policy achieves optimality similar to NLP solutions, achieving 96\% of the NLP solution objective.
 At trajectory generation time, the trained Deep RL policy can be evaluated rapidly making it a good candidate for real-time implementation.
-The Deep RL policy can be evaluated in approximately 0.001 seconds, whereas the full NLP solution takes approximately 30 seconds to obtain on the same hardware.
+The Deep RL policy can be evaluated in a few milliseconds, whereas the full NLP solution takes approximately 30 seconds to obtain on the same hardware.
 On the same problem our approach outperforms a straight-forward implementation of Deep RL where actions are low level inputs, and action decisions are made every time step (in contrast to the HLAS approach where a constrained input sequence executes over multiple time steps).
 The trained policy from HLAS Deep RL produces an 18\% improvement in the objective function, more efficiently and with less sensitivity to hyperparameters, compared to the straight-forward implementation of Deep RL.
-We also develop a method to prevent action wind-up in the learned policy, which can be implemented directly with existing policy gradient algorithms such as PPO.
-We demonstrate the action anti-windup method produces a higher quality policy than when this method is absent.
+The HLAS method achieves steady state during training with approximately 75\% fewer training steps than standard approaches.